robnyman/TranslationTester/README.md

 1. Add the `data-l10n-id` attribute to the desired element: `<p data-l10n-id="winter-for-real">Winter for real</p>`
 2. The value chosen for the `data-l10n-id` attribute needs to correspond to the same value in the `app.properties` file, e.g: `winter-for-real = Winter for real`

+## Credit for translators

+If you have translations offered by people not on the project - for instance, through the [Transifex](https://www.transifex.com/) service - it's highly recommended that you list their names and give them appropriate credits.
+The suggestion, and implemented in this example, is to give an element an attribute, `data-l10n-id="translation-credits"` in which the names will be retrieved from respective àpp.properties` file for the specific language being shown.

 ## Acknowledgements